bexelbie/bexelbie.github.io/_posts/2016-01-26-no-docs-no-commit.md

       echo "There appear to be docs in this commit.
 Thank you." exit
     else
-      echo "There commit doesn't seem to have any docs." exit 1
+      echo "This commit doesn't seem to have any docs." exit 1
     fi
 ~~~